joe-bpk/Envelope/README.md

 # Envelope

-A lightweight, modern Markdown note-taking application built with GTK and WebKit.
+A lightweight, modern Markdown note-taking application built with GTK and WebKit with less than 0.1s start time.

 > ⚠️ **Note**: This project is currently in active development.
 Features and interfaces may change significantly.